 I always thought I am not a birthday person.
 But somehow I happened to spend it in all different locations across the globe.
 Before I turned 30 I was lucky to celebrate it in Prague, Moscow, Shanghai, Paris, Tokyo, Mauritius, Saigon, Amsterdam.
 The brightest memories of all I still have from my 29th surprise birthday party at Rijskmusem in Amsterdam – the most important Dutch national museum.
 Owen has arranged tickets for a Museum night in Amsterdam months in advance which was held during the night of 3rd November.
-The whole evening from 9 pm we were wondering across major museums and galleries, enjoying the eternal art pieces with music and booze.
-Just before the midnight Owen brought me to Rijksmuseum which was full of dancing people.
-After we got some champagne, the DJ said happy birthday to everyone born on 4th of November.
+The whole evening from 9 pm we were wandering across major museums and galleries, enjoying the eternal art pieces with music and booze.
+Just before midnight, Owen brought me to Rijksmuseum which was full of dancing people.
+After we got some champagne, the DJ said happy birthday to everyone born on the 4th of November.
 The moment I will never forget…

 On the last night of my being 29, Owen and I headed to Times Square.
-Before my trip to US, my mum said she would like to see me there when I turn 30.
+Before my trip to the US, my mum said she would like to see me there when I turn 30.
 She proposed an idea that at midnight we go to the spot where EarthCam is and while she will be wishing me happy birthday on the phone she would be able to see me live on Times Square.
 That sounded just dope to me.
 EarthCam.com is a global network of live streaming webcams, built as a way to transport people to interesting and unique locations around the world that may be difficult or impossible to experience in person.

 In the meantime, Owen didn’t miss a chance to show the whole world that I turn 30 by bringing the sparkles all the way from Holland.
-At the moment I though this year should turn out an amazing one since the start was so great.
+At the moment I thought this year should turn out an amazing one since the start was so great.

-New York food scene would be nothing without pastrami and pastrami would not be complete without Katz’s Deli.
+The New York food scene would be nothing without pastrami and pastrami would not be complete without Katz’s Deli.
 It is the oldest deli in New York, running it’s business for more that 120 years and famous for its juicy meat, big portions and cranky service.
 When we looked at the prices ( $22 per sandwich) we thought it was way to high even for New York standards.
 But once we tried it out we had no doubts it was worth it.
 So far from all the foods we have tried during this trip pastrami was absolutely our favourite!

-After having some food for soul we have stopped by The Oyster Bar at Grand Central Station for a proper birthday dinner and drinks.
+After having some food for the soul we have stopped by The Oyster Bar at Grand Central Station for a proper birthday dinner and drinks.
 It first opened its doors in 1913, where it used to be an old and rundown train depot on the lower level of Grand Central Terminal.
 The atmosphere is great, the selection of oysters (changes daily for the best freshness) is great, and they have so much more than just oysters.
-In particular we loved their oyster shooters and Manhattan clam chowder.
+In particular, we loved their oyster shooters and Manhattan clam chowder.

 Coming back to our New York home after such an intensive day and having a rest in our beautiful suite was just great.